| |

 • Butter: Use an equal amount of margarine.

-• Cheddar Cheese: Replace with an equal amount of Monterey Jack, Colby, or mild Gouda for similar melt and flavor.
+• Cheddar Cheese: For a similar melt and flavor, replace with an equal amount of Monterey Jack, Colby, or mild Gouda.

 • Diced Tomatoes: Use canned crushed tomatoes or tomato sauce equally.